Iraq moves up tanks, guns for looming Falluja assault

 Baghdad political analyst Ahmed Younis said Maliki, whose prospects of a third term in a parliamentary election due in April have been dented by bombings and other violence across the country, would seize an opportunity to show himself as an assertive leader by taking the fight in Anbar to the militants.

 "The Falluja battle is a matter of when and not if," said Younis.
-"Victory for Maliki will not be certain without clearing out Falluja, and for him it's all matter of survival.
+"Victory for Maliki will not be certain without clearing out Falluja, and for him it's al matter of survival.

 "His message to voters will be: the strongest man is your best choice."